mjeyarax/go-trustagent/doc/LLD.md

 |Start tagent service|`systemctl start tagent`|
 |Stop tagent service|`systemctl stop tagent`|
 |Get the status tagent service|`systemctl status tagent`|

+Once the trust-agent is successfully operating under systemd, it will be restarted after reboots.

 ## HVS Registration/Configuration
 Provided GTA service is running, the agent can be registered with HVS to support remote-attestation, asset-tagging, etc.  Registration entails adding the host to HVS' list of known hosts and establishing flavors for the host.
 There are two ways to register the host with HVS...